The Science of Chocolate

 Bars, chips, kisses.
 Solid hunks of chocolate, dark, white, milk, sweet, semi, etc.

 Truffles.
-These are soft, rich balls made mostly of genache, a mix of chocolate and cream, perhaps with flavoring.
+These are soft, rich balls made mostly of ganache, a mix of chocolate and cream, perhaps with flavoring.
 Sometimes they are enrobed in hard chocolate, often they are just rolled in cocoa powder or ground nuts, coffee, coconut, powdered sugar, etc. They are remarkably easy to make at home and a great way to express your love.
 Click here for my simple recipe and instructions for Raspberry Truffles.

 Bark.
 Sheets of chocolate, usually about 1/4" thick, with nuts embedded.